Toosii: 2021–2022: Thank You for Believing, Pretty Girls Love Toosii and Boys Don't Cry

 On May 7, 2021, Toosii released his seventh mixtape, Thank You for Believing.
 The tape's title shows "gratitude to those that had faith in him and helped get him where he is today".
 It contains 13 tracks, and features Mulatto, Key Glock, and DaBaby.
 In 2021, he was featured on the XXL Freshman Class.
+On December 3, 2021, Toosii released a 3-track EP titled Pretty Girls Love Toosii which was assisted by a feature from Jacquees.
+Just under a year later, on October 7, 2022, Toosii released his fourth EP, Boys Don't Cry which featured his TikTok viral, "Love Is..." alongside "Heartaches" which also gained traction on social media.
+On November 11, 2022, Toosii released a deluxe to his EP titled, Boys Don't Cry: Men Do.
+Just a week later, he released a visual to the intro of the deluxe EP, "Frozen Below Zero".